 The Medical Device industry takes its risk assessment cues from ISO 14971, which defines risk as the combination of the probability of the occurrence of harm and the severity of that harm.

 The computer security industry, on the other hand, has used several kinds of assessment methods to estimate the "riskiness" of cybersecurity risks.
-None of them rely solely on probability and severity of an event.
-Instead these techniques estimate and/or quantify aspects of the assets, threats and vulnerabilities that in combination say something about the computer security risk.
+None of them rely solely on the probability and severity of an event.
+Instead, these techniques estimate and/or quantify aspects of the assets, threats, and vulnerabilities that in combination say something about the computer security risk.

-So how can the medical device risk assessment methods concerned with the safety of patients be connect with techniques whose primary concern is information security?
+So how can the medical device risk assessment methods concerned with the safety of patients be connected with techniques whose primary concern is information security?

 In the AAMI paper "TIR 57 - Principles for medical device security - Risk Management", the authors address this discrepancy and attempt to transpose the cybersecurity line of thinking into the domain of ISO 14971.